learn-co-students/ruby-project-guidelines-seattle-web-030920/README.md

 ```

 ## Biker Project
-** The Biker CLI app is an application that stores information on bike owners, bikes and trips.
+* The Biker CLI app is an application that stores information on bike owners, bikes and trips.
+  The preliminary version of the application pulls from a CSV file.
+Future versions will pull from
+  https://bikeindex.org/api/v3/manufacturers? (which is the same data used to seed db).

+# Setup
+  Clone repo
+  bundle install
+  To create and populate the database run the migration then run the seed by the following:
+    rake db:migrate
+    ruby db/seeds.rb

+  Run the application
+    ruby bin/run.rb

+## Run Instructions
+  Biker app is composed of different menus.
+To move among menus enter
+  a selection from the corresponding menu

+  To use a practice account use the first account in the db.
+            ********  Login  **********
+        Please enter your account name with no spaces.

+        !back - previous menu
+        ***************************

+        Account name:> qq

+  Once a user is logged in they can:
+    View/add bikes to their owned bike list
+    View/add trips to their trip list
+    Get a total distance of trips

 ** Standard Use Cases
 * [X] As a user, I want to be able to create a biker account.
-*     As a user, I want to be able to associate bikes to my biker account.
+* [X] As a user, I want to be able to associate bikes to my biker account.
 *     As a user, I want to be able to be able create trips with my bike.
 * [X] As a user, I want to know how many trips I have taken.
+* [X] As a user, I want to know total miles for all trips.
 *     As a user, I want to know how many trips I have taken with a certain bike.
 * [x] As a user, I want to know the bike stolen status for all my bikes.
-*     As a user, I want to know the bike stolen status for an individual bike.

 bikes>-biker
 bikes-<Trip>-biker